 Curator Jennifer Dasal offers an in-depth look at the themes and content of the exhibition, focusing on the relationships between Frida and Diego, their collectors, and the other artists in their circle.
+Includes hot beverage and small pastries.
 Exhibition ticketed separately.

 Frida Kahlo stepped into the limelight in 1929 when she married muralist Diego Rivera.
 Today Kahlo is acclaimed as a path-breaking artist and a cultural icon.
 International scholar and Kahlo expert Gannit Ankori of Brandeis University cuts through the “Fridamania” to explore her life and legacy.